david-fong/okiidoku/writings/design/morph.md

 - Swap cells between 1xO1 (vertical or horizontal) box-aligned slices (I will call this an "atom").
 - Swap cells or atoms between houses.
-- Swap boxes between chutes.
+- Swap boxes between chutes except by swapping entire chutes.
-- Change the vertical/horizontal orientation of an atom without doing so for all atoms (transposing the grid).
+- Change the vertical/horizontal orientation of an atom except by transposing the whole grid.

 ### Partial Imbalance Analysis